izissise/network-manager-connection-action/README.md

 cp target/release/network-manager-connection-action /usr/bin/network-manager-connection-action
 ```

 ## Config

-The systemd example put the config file here `$HOME/.config/network_manager_connection_actionrc`
+Create a config file, example `$HOME/.config/network_manager_connection_actionrc`

-The config contains network manager uuid that correspond to a connection.
+Config contains network manager uuid that correspond to an existing connection.

-You can find connections's uuid using `nmcli c`
+You can find connections's UUID using `nmcli c`

-For each connections one can pass a name and a context that will be available in the scripts
+For each connection's config you can choose a command and a context, see examples

 ## Systemd autostart